Terms and Privacy Notice

 First initial consultation is payable in advance.

 Subsequent sessions are payable in advance, or by payment plan.
-Block bookings are available.
+Block booking discount is available.

 I understand that your privacy is important to you and that you care about how your personal data is used.
 I respect and value the privacy of all of my clients and will only collect and use personal data in ways that are described here, and in a way that is consistent with my obligations and your rights under the law.